Association of churches

 An association of churches is primarily a term used in U.S. tax law to describe a cooperative endeavor among churches that is entitled to tax status similar or identical to the tax status of the churches themselves.

-Details

 Under U.S. law, an association of churches is usually exempt from taxes.
 It is normally treated as a public charitable organization for tax purposes, as distinguished from being treated less favorably as a private foundation.